kokkos/kokkos-fft/README.md

 * `host_backend`: Enable device backend FFT library (`fftw-serial` or `fftw-openmp`)
 * `device_backend`: Enable device backend FFT library (e.g., `cufft`, `hipfft`, and `onemkl`)

 To enable the device library, you need to install kokkos with the corresponding Kokkos backend.
+See [this page](https://kokkosfft.readthedocs.io/en/latest/intro/building.html#install-kokkosfft-by-spack) for detail.

 ## Support